 Assessing the situation

-When you have a goitre, a doctor will usually do some blood tests to check if you are making too much or too little thyroxine or T3.
+When you have a goitre, a doctor will usually do some blood tests to check if you are making too much or too little thyroxine (T4) or triiodothyronine (T3).
 Blood tests may also help to find out the cause of some goitres.
 Other tests may be done to find out the cause of the goitre.
 For example:

 - A small piece of tissue (a biopsy) may be taken from a nodule to look at under the microscope.
 The biopsy is done by inserting a thin needle into the nodule.
 It is a simple and safe procedure.
 The specialist doing the biopsy can see where they are inserting the needle by doing an ultrasound scan at the same time.

 - Occasionally other specialist blood tests are needed to help establish the cause.
-Occasionally a CT scan or an MRI scan is needed.
+Occasionally a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan is needed.

 What is the treatment for a goitre?